ipfabric/docs/docs/overview/How_Discovery_Works/API_discovery.md

 If the Vendor API requires the client to log-in, or to create a session, the Vendor API client creates it and takes care about its timely renewal.
 Please note that there are also some cases when the session can get invalid before its expiration.
-The Vendor API client is aware of that and it can detect that.
-When such a situation is detected, the session is immediately renewed and the discovery continues.
+The Vendor API client is aware of that, and it can detect that.
+When such a situation is detected, the session is immediately renewed, and the discovery continues.

 ## Overloaded Server Detection and Handling